 If you commute to work and are in a motorcycle or scooter accident, our Seattle motorcycle lawyers are prepared to help you fight for just compensation.
-To that extent, please reach out to Lerner and Rowe when you need legal help for a free consultation.
+To that extent, please reach out to Lerner and Rowe if you need legal help for a free consultation.
 We are available 24/7, any day of the year.

 Also, smaller vehicles mean less pollution, less wear on the roads, and more efficiency.
 Additionally, they help relieve traffic congestion, as their small size allows for traffic to move more freely.

-Motorcycle Safety- for the Rider
+Motorcycle Safety for the Rider

 If you do choose a motorcycle for your daily drive, keep these safety tips in mind.
 First, watch the weather.
 You don’t want to get stuck in a downpour.
 Then, you won’t only be dealing with wet clothes, but also poor visibility conditions and slick roads.
 You may not want to drive when it is very hot or very cold, either, for similar reasons.